smscully/python-aws-scripts/sg-rules-find/README.md

 + Call Core Script Functions

 ### 1. Parse Arguments
 The script first parses the required command line arguments listed below.
-The rule-related argument names are identical to the corresponding parmeters used by Boto3 methods.
+The rule-related argument names are identical to the corresponding parameters used by Boto3 methods.
 The `bucket` argument must point to an existing S3 bucket, and the `key` argument must consist of a key not currently used by an object in the S3 bucket.

 |Argument|Allowed Values|
 |--------|--------------|